Mohamed Aidara (footballer, born 1996)

-Mohamed Aidara (born 6 November 1996) is an Ivorian professional footballer who plays as a centre-back for the club Vizela in the Primeira Liga.
+Mohamed Aidara (born 6 November 1996) is an Ivorian professional footballer who plays as a centre-back for Académico Viseu in the Liga Portugal 2.

 Career

 Aidara began his senior career with the Ivorian club ASEC Mimosas, scoring 3 goals in 22 games in his debut season.
 He was transferred to Vizela on 19 July 2017.
 He helped Vizela achieve successive promotions from the Campeonato de Portugal to the Primeira Liga.
 He made his professional debut with Vizela in a 2–1 Segunda Liga win over Oliveirense on 12 September 2020.

+On 5 July 2023, Aidara joined Saudi club Al-Taraji.

+On 27 June 2024, Aidara joined Liga Portugal 2 club Académico Viseu.